I Want To Close My Business and Walk Away

 By prioritising creditors and following the advice of your insolvency practitioner, you can ensure that your debts are handled fairly and responsibly.

-This approach will not only fulfil your legal obligations but also minimize any potential adverse effects on your reputation and future business endeavours.
+This approach will not only fulfil your legal obligations but also minimise any potential adverse effects on your reputation and future business endeavours.

 Settling Debts